Temple architecture (LDS Church): Copenhagen Denmark Temple

-The Copenhagen Denmark Temple (118) is a renovation of an existing building, the Priorvej Chapel.
-This chapel was built by LDS members in 1931 and was dedicated by John A. Widtsoe, a member of the Quorum of the Twelve Apostles.
-It was built in the Neo-classical style, with columns in the front.
-Most of the renovation of the building was done on the inside.
-The Church wanted the structure to keep its original exterior appearance.
+The Copenhagen Denmark Temple (118) is a renovation of a pre-existing building, the Priorvej Chapel.
+This chapel was built by Church members in 1931 and was dedicated by John A. Widtsoe, a member of the Quorum of the Twelve Apostles.
+The chapel was built in the Neoclassical style, with columns in front.
+The renovation focused on the interior, since the Church wanted the structure to keep its original exterior appearance.

-The day the chapel was dedicated, June 14, was the eighty-first anniversary of the day that the first Mormon missionaries arrived in Denmark.
-During World War II the chapel was used as a bomb shelter, but the building survived the war with little damage.
-After World War II the chapel was remodeled to hold more classrooms for the growing membership.
+The day that the chapel was dedicated, June 14, 1931, was the eighty-first anniversary of the arrival of the first Mormon missionaries in Denmark.
+During World War II, the chapel was used as a bomb shelter, but the building survived with little damage.
+After World War II, the chapel was remodeled to hold more classrooms for the growing Church membership.
 The Copenhagen Denmark Temple has a total of 25000 sqft, two ordinance rooms, and two sealing rooms.